shailesh1729/shailesh1729.github.io/content/pages/about.rst

 I graduated in 2002 from the
-department of Electronics and Electrical Communications Engineering, Indian Institute of Technology, Kharagpur, India .
+department of Electronics and Electrical Communications Engineering, Indian Institute of Technology, Kharagpur, India.

 Currently, I am pursuing my part-time Ph.D. from Bharti School of Telecommunications,